TiffanyFeng08/WGS_Bscript/README.md

   #SBATCH -n 2
   ```

-  Provide the raw data directory
+  Provide the raw data directory at line 26

   ```
   raw_data_path=/path/to/your/raw/data
   ```

-  Define your working directory: where you want to put your results
+  Define your working directory at line 29: where you want to put your results

   ```
-  path=/path/to/your/working/directory/
+  working_path=/path/to/your/working/directory/
   ```

-  Define your primer path and file.
+  Define your primer path and file at line 32.

   ```
   primer_path=/path/to/your/primer/yourprimerfilename.fa
   ```

-  If your sequence does not end with " _R1_001.fastq.gz" or " _R2_001.fastq.gz", you also need to change the tag and format:
+  If your sequence does not end with " _R1_001.fastq.gz" or " _R2_001.fastq.gz", you also need to change the tag (at line 35 and 36) and format (at line 39):

   ```
   #Define the tag of your sequence